dhammacakka/americanmonk/content/posts/ajahn-brahmavamsos-dark-jhana.md

 {{< img src = "/images/anzotti.com_-1024x566.webp" >}}

-## Does Ajahn Brahmavamso Jhāna Have a Nimitta?
+## Does Ajahn Brahm Jhāna Have a Nimitta?

-Ajahn Brahmavamso ("Ajahn Brahm") teaches about a samādhi nimitta.
+Ajahn Brahm ("Ajahn Brahmavamso") teaches about a samādhi nimitta.
 However, during jhāna, he says that there is no perception of light.
 He says that "The nimitta is the gateway to jhāna, but not the object of jhāna itself.
 Pīti or sukha are the objects of jhāna".

 If you follow Ajahn Brahm, this article will help you follow his teachings better.
 If you follow another method, this article will help you distinguish the difference.
 Ajahn Brahm's method does not follow the commentary texts of classical Buddhism, and Ajahn Brahm is quite open about his non-belief in such texts.
 If there is anything wrongly said about his method, please have the monastery of Ajahn Brahm [contact](https://americanmonk.org/contact/) me, or provide source references from recordings or books. _Update: Nothing has been said since first published on November 19th, 2020._